Exponents of Jacobians and relative class groups: Exponents of Jacobians

 Equivalently,

 Let $k$ be the largest prime less than $g/(m (\gon X - 1))$.
-With this choice of $k$, denote by $P_1,...,P_{N-1}, Q$ degree $k$ points that are non-fibral with respect to $\gamma$.
-We now prove that the divisors $P_i - Q$ are $N-1$ distinct divisor classes having order at least this confirms the choice for $k$ the largest prime less than
+With this choice of $k$, denote by $P_1,...,P_{N}, P_{N+1}$ degree $k$ points that are non-fibral with respect to $\gamma$.
+We now prove that the pairwise differences $P_i-P_j$ have order at least since we can take this will prove the inequality for $k$ the largest prime less than